Fundamentals of serial generalized-ensemble methods

 is usually adopted.
 The transition

-probabilities for moving from to
+probabilities for moving from

 and vice versa have to satisfy the detailed balance condition